New EV Tax Credits

 - Starting in 2024, credits can be applied at the time of purchase, with the tax offset going directly to the dealer

-Finally, the most contested part of the legislation, at least from the car manufacturer’s perspective: Critical Mineral and Battery Component Requirements.
+The most contested part of the legislation is the Critical Mineral and Battery Component Requirements.
 The new credits are no longer tied to battery size.
 Instead, a set of complicated and shifting material sourcing requirements are included.
-The final provisioning is due in March 2023, and these requirements won't go into effect until they are released.
-Until more guidance is issued, eligibility is decides on the above criteria.
+The final requirements went into effect on April 18, 2023 for vehicles delivered after this date, and include major changes to eligibility.

 A list of car manufacturers who have applied for and been approved for the Clean Vehicles credit can be found on the IRS website.
 Specific VINs need to be checked to confirm final assembly location on the Department of Energy website.